 Words can paint, each letter, a bristle of a brush.
 The sentence becomes a stroke.
 Paragraphs shape objects.
 A portrait needs no beginning, middle, or end.
 When we look deep at a painting, we can’t help but wonder why the Mona Lisa smiles.
 If you look deep enough at portraits, close enough to pick out desire, they jump out of the frame.
 The frame is the story.
 Break out!
 Break out!

-Woman King More images here.
+More images found here.